sergiobanegas/perseus/README.md

 sudo apt-get update
 sudo apt-get install kurento-media-server-6.0
 ```
 Now Kurento Media Server is installed and started.
-If want to stop it and start it again use the following commands:
+To stop it and start it again use the following commands:
 ```
 sudo service kurento-media-server-6.0 start sudo service kurento-media-server-6.0 stop